Session Video Recording Feature: Review Activity Anytime¶

 - Play recordings directly in the browser

-- Download videos (depending on your plan)
+- Download videos

 - Manage storage and access permissions

+Everything stays centralized — no external screen recorders or third-party tools needed.
 From there, you can review the session, rewatch specific moments, or use the recording as reference material.
 Everything stays inside your account, alongside your existing connections and session history.

-Not every session needs to be recorded.
-And that’s fine.
+Not every session needs to be recorded — and that’s fine.

 Recording is most useful when sessions involve system changes, configuration work, sensitive environments, or handovers between team members.
 It also shines in training scenarios, where real sessions become learning material without staging demos.